 It’s no secret that an active lifestyle and regular physical exercise are crucial to maintain a fit and healthy body; however, research is revealing that an in-shape body is not the only advantage that daily physical training has to provide.
 It has numerous far-reaching advantages, including the reduced probability of developing conditions like Dementia and slower acceleration of cognitive decline in the elderly.
+Many assisted living services promote an active lifestyle to maintain both physical and cognitive health in seniors.

 A recent study found that physically inactive individuals are twice as vulnerable to suffering from cognitive decline than those who regularly spare some time for a little exercise.